mtkennerly/realia/README.md

     You can also specify `const` this way.

 ## Triggering build on changed conditions
-To trigger builds when the conditions change, you'll need to include a `build.rs` in your project with the environment variables you check.
+If you use the `env` or `cmd` attributes,you'll need to include a `build.rs` in your project with any environment variables you check.

 ```rust
 fn main() {